ma-anwar/TeleMeThere/README.md

 ###Help

-I would really appreciate it if I could get some feedback about my code or stuff I should implement : D\\
+I would really appreciate it if I could get some feedback about my code or stuff I should implement : D

-it would be awesome if I could get help implementing new features : )
+It would be awesome if I could get help implementing new features : )